SebastianBoldt/Viper-Xcode-Template/README.md

-# VIPER TEMPLATE 🐍
+# Xcode Template for Viper 🐍

 ### by Sebastian Boldt

-This is an Xcode template that reflects my personal taste for the Viper pattern.

 I used a protocol-oriented approach so that mocking is possible for all components.